Today's Articles

 The promotion of Jackie Robinson to the Brooklyn Dodgers in 1947 not only opened the doors for other African American players, but it also signaled the end of the Negro Leagues.
 The Dodgers were the first to integrate, and the Boston Red Sox were the last, 12 years later.
 In 1970, Curt Flood of the St. Louis Cardinals shocked the baseball world and America by suing MLB and its “reserve clause,” the game's sacred clause that bound a player and his contract to a team for life.

-The next milestone occurred in 1975 when the Cleveland Indians appointed Frank Robinson as the first African American manager in baseball history.
+The next milestone occurred in 1975 when the Cleveland Indians appointed Frank Robinson the first African American manager in baseball history.
 The last piece of the integration puzzle in major league baseball was including African Americans in "the front office."
 Bill White, a 13-year veteran with a solid but not distinguished career, was appointed president of the National League, and the number of African American managers rose.

 Diversification in the front office remains a muffled concern for major league baseball in the 21st century.
-While there are 30 major league teams, representation in the front office remains low for African Americans, even lower for Latinos, who now is the second-largest block of players in the major leagues after whites.
+While there are 30 major league teams, representation in the front office remains low for African Americans, even lower for Latinos, who now are the second-largest block of players in the major leagues after whites.
 Whites own every team.
 With the rich Black history, past and recent, there is a growing shortage of African American youth playing baseball.

 According to Northeastern University's Center for the Study of Sport in Society, African Americans in the major leagues dropped to 10 percent last season from 17 percent in 2003.
 The percentage of Latin players rose from 14 percent in 2003 to 20 percent last season.
 Also African